+115

-$$V'(\lambda,t;\phi) = \sum{j=-N_T/2}^{N_T/2} \sum{n=-N_L/2}^{N_L/2} \hat{V}'(n,\omega_j;\phi) e^{i(n\lambda-\omega_j t)}$$ (1)
+$$V'(\lambda, t; \phi) = \sum{j=-N_T/2}^{N_T/2} \sum{n=-N_L/2}^{N_L/2} \hat{V}'(n, \omega_j; \phi) e^{i(n\lambda - \omega_j t)}$$

+(1)
-As a final step, a global estimate $\overline{S}(n, c_p)$ of the Rossby wave spectrum over midlatitudes is obtained by summingaveraging togetherJR the wavenumber/phase speed periodogramsphase speed spectraJR computed for each latitude between 35.25°N and 75°N (every 0.75°).
-The integration acrossThe averaging overJR different latitudes acts as an additional "smoother" and allows

-- to obtain less noisy spectra.
-This broad latitudinal range has been chosen 1) to increase the range of resolved wavenumber/phase speed harmonics, which is latitude-dependent (as detailed in Text S2 of the Supplement)to take into account possible nonzonal propagation of Rossby wavesJR and 2) to account for intraseasonal and interannual latitudinal variations in Rossby wave propagation and storm track activity.
-Although a spectrum is attributed to every single day, it is important to statepreciseER that each spectrum results from an analysis over a time interval of 61 days (37 if we exclude the tapered days), with a substantial - 155 overlap between consecutive days.
+As a final step, a global estimate $\overline{S}(n,c_p)$ of the Rossby wave spectrum over midlatitudes is obtained by summing the wavenumber/phase speed periodograms computed for each latitude between 35.25°N and 75°N (every 0.75°).
+The integration across different latitudes acts as an additional "smoother" and allows to obtain less noisy spectra.
+This broad latitudinal range has been chosen 1) to increase the range of resolved wavenumber/phase speed harmonics, which is latitude-dependent (as detailed in Text S2 of the Supplement) and 2) to account for intraseasonal and interannual latitudinal variations in Rossby wave propagation and storm track activity.
+Although a spectrum is attributed to every single day, it is important to state that each spectrum results from an analysis over a time interval of 61 days (37 if we exclude the tapered days), with a substantial overlap between consecutive days.
 Despite this apparent limitation, however, the results outlined in this work indicate that the methodology is able to sample a notable intraseasonal variability and to precisely pinpoint time periods of anomalous spectral activity at the daily to weekly scale.
 An alternative approach would have consisted in performing first the latitudinal average of the wind anomalies and then a single spectral analysis, as in Dell'Aquila et al. (2005): however, meridional wind anomalies can sometimes have opposite signs at different latitudes for the same longitude, which would lead to the cancellation of the signal.
+Configurations of Rossby wave breaking and atmospheric blocking are two examples where this effect might be particularly important: indeed, some blocking identification methods rely precisely on this meridional superposition of anomalies (e.g., Tibaldi and Molteni, 1990; Pelly and Hoskins, 2003; Davini et al., 2012).